in-toto/specification/in-toto-spec.md

 * **Process compliance and auditability**: the product received by the client followed the layout specified by the project owner.
-All steps described have their materials and products correctly linked together, and, if audited by a third party, he or she can verify that all steps were performed as described.
+All steps described have their materials and products correctly linked together, and, if audited by a third party, they can verify that all steps were performed as described.
 For example, within the in-toto metadata, it is possible to see the unit test server’s signed statement that the software passed all of its unit tests, or check git commit signatures to validate that a certain code review policy was